-1. Say that India depreciates it currency and in the quarter following this its current account worsens.
-Is this inconsistent with the theory that a depreciation increases a country's exports and decreases it imports?
+1. Say that China appreciates it currency and in the quarter following this its current account improves.
+Is this inconsistent with the theory that an appreciation decreases a country's exports and increases it imports?
 Explain.

 This is NOT inconsistent.
-The current account may worsen due to an initial worsening in the balance of trade.
-Balance of Trade for India = [Rupee price of exports quantity of exports] LESS [Rupee price of imports quantity of imports].
-Export prices are unlikely to change significantly in the short term but the rupee price of imports increases following the depreciation.
+The current account may improve due to an initial improvement in the balance of trade.
+Balance of Trade for China = [yuan price of exports·quantity of exports] - [yuan price of imports·quantity of imports].
+Export prices are unlikely to change significantly in the short term but the yuan price of imports decreases following the appreciation.
 The quantity of exports and imports may take time to adjust.
-Thus, in the immediate aftermath of the depreciation, increase in the value of imports may be greater than any increase in the value of exports and this would lead to a worsening of the balance of trade, which in turn, would worse then current account.
+Thus, in the immediate aftermath of the appreciation, decrease in the value of imports may be greater (in absolute terms) than any decrease in the value of exports and this would lead to an improvement of the balance of trade, which in turn, would improve the current account.

-2. What are the first round effects on the domestic price level in a country if its currency is devalued?
+2. What are the first round effects on the domestic price level in a country if its currency is appreciated?
 Explain using the AS/AD model.

-A devaluation of currency in a country decreases domestic demand for imports (because of the higher relative prices) and increase the foreign demand for exports (because of the lower relative prices).
-This improves the country's balance of trade (exports minus imports).
-This improvement in the balance of trade corresponds to a rightward shift of the AD curve, thereby increasing the price level (i.e., causing inflation).
+An appreciation of currency in a country increases domestic demand for imports (because of the lower relative prices) and decreases the foreign demand for exports (because of the higher relative prices).
+This worsens the country's balance of trade (exports minus imports).
+This worsening in the balance of trade corresponds to a leftward shift of the AD curve, thereby decreasing the price level (i.e., causing deflation).
 Note that the effect on output depends on the shape of the AS curve.

-3. If in a surprise announcement the Fed said it was raising the interest rate, what effect is this likely to have on the value of the dollar vis a vis other countries' currencies and why?
+3. If in a suprise announcement the Fed said it was lowering the interest rate, what effect is this likely to have on the value of the dollar vis a vis other countries' currencies and why?